When the ramp of the small

 towards the forest.

 The presence of animals was another difference to Endor.
-Except for
+Except

-those strange creatures they had not encountered any native wildlife on
+those strange creatures they had not encountered any native

 the moon.
 They had not been on a zoological excursion seeking new